 |M915|| ||Level your X axis by trying to move the Z axis past its physical limit.
 The movement is done at a reduced motor current to prevent breaking parts and promote skipped steps.
 Marlin will then rehome Z axis and restore normal current setting.|

-- Check that configured pins match with your firmware configuration
+- Check that configured pins match your firmware configuration.

 - Reported register values of either